-Section 85. (a) \underline{A} .
+Section 85. $\frac{A}{A}$.
 The Commission and its Director acting under its authority is empowered and directed to encourage, foster, and assist in the development of aeronautics in this state and to encourage the establishment of airports and air navigation facilities.
 It shall cooperate with and assist the federal government, the municipalities of this state, and other persons in the development of aeronautics, and shall seek to coordinate the aeronautical activities of these bodies and persons.
 Municipalities are authorized to cooperate with the Commission in the development of aeronautics and aeronautical facilities in this state.

-- $\frac{\text{(b)}}{\text{B.}}$ The Commission may organize and administer a voluntary program of air-age education in cooperation with the schools, colleges, and for the general public, and may prepare and conduct voluntary flight clinics for airmen and issue such bulletins and publications as may be required. - $\frac{\text{(c)}}{\text{C.}}$ The Commission shall assist in all aeronautical matters related to $\frac{\text{civil defense and civil}}{\text{defense and directions}}$ emergency $\frac{\text{management}}{\text{management}}$ actions in conformance with federal directions and with the $\frac{\text{Civil Defense}}{\text{Civil Defense}}$ Emergency Operations Plan of the state. - $\ensuremath{\frac{\text{(d)}}{\text{D.}}}$ The Commission may establish air markers throughout the state. - $\underline{\text{(e)}}\ \underline{\text{E.}}$ The Commission may purchase and install roadside signs directing highway traffic to airports, subject to approval of the State Transportation Commission. - $\frac{\text{(f)}}{\text{F.}}$ The Commission shall: - (1) draft 1.
-Draft and recommend necessary legislation to advance the interests of the state in aeronautics;
+- (b) B. The Commission may organize and administer a voluntary program of air-age education in cooperation with the schools, colleges, and for the general public, and may prepare and conduct voluntary flight clinics for airmen and issue such bulletins and publications as may be required. - (c) C. The Commission shall assist in all aeronautical matters related to civil defense and civil emergency management actions in conformance with federal directions and with the Civil Defense

+Emergency Operations Plan of the state. - $\frac{\text{(d)}}{\text{D.}}$ The Commission may establish air markers throughout the state. - $\frac{\text{(e)}}{\text{E.}}$ The Commission may purchase and install roadside signs directing highway traffic to airports, subject to approval of the State Transportation Commission. - (f) F. The Commission shall: - (1) draft 1.
+Draft and recommend necessary legislation to advance the interests of the state in aeronautics; - (2) represent 2.
+Represent the state in aeronautical matters before federal agencies and other state agencies; and - (3) participate 3.
+Participate as party plaintiff or defendant or as intervener on behalf of the state or any municipality or citizen thereof in any proceeding which involves the interest of the state in aeronautics.